We sat down with Matthew Adams, Director of webfactory to find out why he started webfactory and what his plans for the future are...

 We think you make a great boss!
 What advice do you have for prospective employees who want to work for webfactory?

 I like people to be proactive, engaged and excited about what we are trying to achieve.
-Make sure when applying you stand-out.
+Make sure when applying you stand out.
 Generally, the bits which are the same on all CVs we just ignore e.g. ‘work well in a team’, ‘can use excel and word’.
 What we really like is when people put something tailored to us and the role that they are applying for - it goes a long way.
-For example, this could be a cover letter which shows they clearly understand what we do and why they are excited to work for us.
+For example, this could be a cover letter that shows they clearly understand what we do and why they are excited to work for us.
 One of our designers tailored their CV with a really cool ‘hello webfactory’ graphic at the top which stood out a mile from the generic CVs indeed pumps out.

 We have some great skills here in South Wales and the universities are really supporting the growth of that skill base.
 My hope is that this drives the creation of new businesses and also it attracts businesses to move into the area.
 It would be great for example to see a big name choose Cardiff as a base which will boost things even further.